 “I, Carol, will pay David 100 satoshis if he can provide a secret message that when fed into the SHA256 hash function results in the following output: `9ed15…232e`”.

-When David receives this contract, he can reveal the secret to Carol to receive the payment.
-Carol does the same to receive her sats from Bob, and so does Bob to receive the payment from Alice.
-David has to reveal the secret in order to redeem the payment, and when he does that, all other participants in the path can also redeem their payments.
-This is how the HTLC achieves atomicity: either everyone can redeem the money or no one can.
+Upon receiving the contract, David can return the secret to Carol to redeem the payment.
+Now that Carol knows the mystery, she’ll do the same with Bob, and so will he, to receive the compensation from Alice.
+When David reveals the secret, all their peers are incentivized to tell the secret back.
+If David doesn’t show the unknown, no other peer along the path can redeem the payment.
+That’s how the HTLC achieves atomicity: either everyone can redeem the money, or no one can.

-We can translate the contract written in natural language to a contract written in the Bitcoin Script language as so:
+We can translate the contract written in plain English to a contract written in the Bitcoin Script language as so:

 OP_SHA256 <9ed15…232e> OP_EQUAL

-This is called “locking script” and is literally what locks and prevents anyone from spending the satoshis.
-To unlock these satoshis, the redeemer must add the data that makes the whole script evaluate to “valid”, which in this case is only the secret, in what we call an “unlocking script”.
+This is called “locking script” and is what locks and prevents anyone from spending the coins.
+To unlock the coins, the redeemer must add in the “unlocking script” the data that makes the whole script evaluate to “valid”, which in this case is only the secret.

 <Secret>

-When the whole script (unlocking script and locking script) gets executed, it will hash the secret provided and compare it to the hash on the locking script.
+When the whole script gets executed, it will hash the secret provided and compare it to the hash on the locking script.
 The payment is only redeemable if both the hashed secret and the hash provided in the locking script are equal.

 Digital Signatures